Pressing

-Pressing the seams in your quilt is one of the most important tasks for the completed
+the seams in your quilt is one of the most important tasks for the completed

-piece both visually and to the touch.
+good press will mean that the quilt is assured a smooth flow from piece topiece both visually and to the touch.
 Most quilters will find that they have a style of

 pressing that suits them best, but before you find that style it is important to realize